unlock-protocol/unlock/unlock-protocol-com/blog/web3jam.md

 authorName: Crystal Street
 publishDate: December 21, 2021
 description: A few of last month’s EthGlobal web3jam Hackathon winners used the protocol to help power their projects over the finsh line and into the winner’s circle!
-image: /images/blog/contentrooms-logo-510.png
+image: /images/blog/web3jam/web3jam-card.png
 ---

-Last month, EthGlobal held another ground-breaking hackathon called web3jam to help further promote the creation of foundational tech for the next evolution of the web. and Unlock Protocol was also a sponsor of the event and we were blown away by the number of teams that integrated Unlock into their projects.
+Last month, [EthGlobal held another ground-breaking hackathon called web3jam](https://jam.ethglobal.com/) to help further promote the creation of foundational tech for the next evolution of the web.
+Unlock Protocol was also a sponsor of the event and we were blown away by the number of teams that integrated Unlock into their projects.
 Let’s take a minute to celebrate several winners of the hackathon who used our protocol to power their projects over the finish line and into the winner's circle!

 [**Backer by Mark Carey**](http://unlockshowcase.com/project/backer)